Vision mixer: Operation

 A third bus used for compositing is the key bus.
-A mixer can have more than one key bus, but often they share only one set of buttons.
-Here, one signal can be selected for keying over the program (or background) bus.
+A mixer may have more than one key bus, but often they share only one set of buttons.
+Here, one signal can be selected for keying over the program bus.
 The digital on-screen graphic image that will be seen in the program is called the fill, while the mask used to cut the key's translucence is called the source.
-This source, e.g. chrominance, luminance, pattern (the internal pattern generator is used) or split (an additional video signal similar to an alpha channel is used) and can be selected in the keying section of the mixer.
-Note that instead of the key bus, other video sources can be selected for the fill signal, but the key bus is usually the most convenient method for selecting a key fill.
+This source, e.g. chrominance, luminance, pattern or split and can be selected in the keying section of the mixer.
 Usually, a key is turned on and off the same way a transition is.
 For this, the transition section can be switched from program mode to key mode.
-Often, the transition section allows background video and one or more keyers to be transitioned separately or in any combination with one push of the "auto" button.

-These three main buses together form the basic mixer section called Program/Preset or P/P. Bigger production mixers may have a number of additional sections of this type, which are called Mix/Effects (M/E for short) sections and numbered.
-Any M/E section can be selected as a source in the P/P stage, making the mixer operations much more versatile, since effects or keys can be composed "offline" in an M/E and then go "live" at the push of one button.
+These three main buses together form the basic mixer section called program/preset (P/P).
+Bigger production mixers may have a number of additional sections of this type, which are called mix/effects (M/E) sections and numbered.
+Any M/E section can be selected as a source in the P/P stage, making the mixer operations much more versatile, since effects or keys can be composed offline in an M/E and then go live at the push of one button.

 After the P/P section, there is another keying stage called the downstream keyer (DSK).
 It is mostly used for keying text or graphics and has its own cut and mix buttons.
-The signal before the DSK keyer is called clean feed.
-After the DSK is one last stage that overrides any signal with black, usually called Fade To Black or FTB.
+The signal before the DSK keyer is called the clean feed.
+After the DSK is one last stage that overrides any signal with black, usually called fade to black or FTB.